 - Application (economic development, education, and health care).

-Digital inclusion means designing and developing for all while addressing a broad spectrum, including providing access regardless of disabilities, providing access regardless of geographic location, language, or culture.
+Digital inclusion means designing and developing for all while addressing a broad spectrum, including providing access regardless of disabilities, and providing access regardless of geographic location, language, or culture.
 It means providing access irrespective of education, computer literacy, and skills, access for good bandwidth or low bandwidth, and providing access to all regardless of age.

 What is Web/Digital Accessibility?